wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/what-virtual-events.md

 Microsoft 365 can scale from the smallest one-to-one video call, to a large-scale public broadcast with one to many thousands of attendees.
 For example, you can easily meet everyone in your team virtually by selecting **Join Online** from a calendar reminder.

-Compare meetings to webinars that can be a combination of live, or pre-recorded content, delivered to communities or at conferences.
+Compare meetings to **Webinars** that can be a combination of live, or pre-recorded content, delivered to communities or at conferences.
 The best webinars involve two-way engagement so the chat, screen sharing, and video sharing tools built into Microsoft Teams make it a great fit for webinars.
+When you create your Webinar in Microsoft Teams you can make use of a registration form to find out information about your attendees.

 To scale up the production of a virtual event to the level of broadcasting to thousands of attendees, Microsoft Teams lets you create **Live Events**.
 With Live Events Microsoft give you more control of production and how your content and the presenters are shown to attendees.
 Live events support can be found in Microsoft Teams, Yammer, and Microsoft Stream.
 You can choose the right tool for the size and complexity of your event scenario.
+You'll need to create your own process to manage attendee registration.

 ## Event scenarios